30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 The pack-separately rule.
 Dressing in a small container, croutons in a small bag, avocado in chunks (toss with lime juice) to add at lunch.
 Wet ingredients in glass containers, dry ingredients in plastic.
 Sauces always separate.
 Five minutes of packing strategy saves a sad-lunch moment at noon.

-Soups and Stews Trick: Cook a big batch on a Sunday and pack it into five separate lunch containers.
-Freeze three.
-The fridge containers are for Monday and Tuesday.
-Each Wednesday, move one container from the freezer to fridge to thaw for Thursday’s lunch.
-Friday’s container will thaw on Thursday.
-This technique solves the “I’m sick of leftovers by Wednesday” problem by spacing them out each week.
+The freezer-to-fridge trick for soups and stews: Make a big batch on Sunday, portion into 5 lunch containers.
+Freeze 3 of them.
+The fridge containers cover Monday and Tuesday.
+By Wednesday morning, move a frozen one to the fridge for Thursday’s lunch (24 hours to thaw).
+Friday’s container thaws on Thursday.
+This solves the “I’m sick of leftovers by Wednesday” problem by spacing them out across the week.

 25) Chicken Fried Rice